MayoCalc / Blog / Finance

 Common Pricing Mistakes

 Racing to the bottom.
 Competing on price against offshore freelancers or beginners is a losing strategy.
-You will always find someone cheaper.
+You'll always find someone cheaper.
 Compete on quality, reliability, communication, and expertise instead.
 Clients who only care about the lowest price are rarely good clients anyway.

 Not accounting for non-billable time.
 If you assume you can bill 40 hours a week, your rate will be too low.
 Realistic billable utilization for a solo freelancer is 50-70% of working hours.
 The rest goes to admin, marketing, proposals, accounting, and professional development.

 Charging the same rate for everything.
 A rush job should cost more.
 A large, stable retainer client can get a slight discount.
 A project that requires specialized expertise commands a premium.
-One rate does not fit all situations.
+One rate doesn't fit all situations.

 Failing to factor in capital gains on equipment.
 If you invest in expensive equipment (cameras, computers, software licenses) that depreciates over time, your rate needs to cover those replacement costs.
 The Capital Gains Tax Calculator can help you understand the tax implications of selling depreciated assets.